haoran0115/haoran0115.github.io/_pages/about.md

 ---

 ## Brief introduction
-I am a undergraduate student majoring bioinformatics and minoring mathematics at CUHK-Shenzhen who are expected to graduate at 2023.
+I am a undergraduate student majoring bioinformatics and minoring mathematics at CUHK-Shenzhen who are expected to graduate in 2023.

 ## My plan
 With a strong interest in the nature of physics and chemistry, I am seeking a postgraduate degree about computational chemistry/biology currently.